2009 Macanese Chief Executive election: Background

 Under the Basic Law of Macau, the mini-constitution, incumbent Chief Executive Edmund Ho was ineligible to run again for the top office as he was re-elected in 2004, meaning a new leader must be selected.
 Rumours started floating around in 2007, suggesting various high-ranking officials will be running in the election, including Secretary for Social Affairs and Culture Fernando Chui, Procurator General Ho Chio-meng, member of the Standing Committee of the National People's Congress and Executive Council of Macau Ho Iat-seng, Secretary of Economy and Finance Francis Tam, and Lionel Leong, but some later publicly rejected.
-Argued that he was only 54 and none of those potential candidates were as capable as him, some claimed Ho could stage a comeback in the next election despite setting an unfavourable precedent.
+He argued that he was only 54 and none of those potential candidates were as capable as him, some claimed Ho could stage a comeback in the next election despite setting an unfavorable precedent.

 Campaign

-On 12 May 2009 Fernando Chui announced his election campaign, under the slogan of "people-oriented, preservation and innovation, building harmony" revealed on 25 May, focusing on focused on four main issues: handling post-Financial Crisis economy, improving living quality, advocating diversified economy, and reforming governance.
+On 12 May 2009 Fernando Chui announced his election campaign, under the slogan of "people-oriented, preservation and innovation, building harmony" revealed on 25 May, focusing on focused on four main issues: handling post-2008 financial crisis economy, improving living quality, advocating diversified economy, and reforming governance.

 Chui resigned Secretary for Social Affairs and Culture on 13 May and accepted by the Chinese Government a day later.
 The Chief Executive succeeded as the acting Secretary.
 Chui submitted his 286 nominations on 16 June, and became the sole candidate of this election.